 Base is a completely clean product.
 It does not contain any soy, dairy, gluten, artificial sweeteners, binding agents, or anything that doesn’t directly improve your health.

 Base tastes good (some say delicious, some say palatable).
-Exogenous ketones taste notoriously awful but Perfect Keto comes in Chocolate Sea Salt and Peaches and Cream flavors that go great in almost any beverage, coffee or smoothie you can dream up.
+Exogenous ketones taste notoriously awful but Perfect Keto comes in Chocolate, Peaches, Salted Caramel, and Vanilla flavors that go great in almost any beverage, coffee or smoothie you can dream up.

 Low GI Distress